Everything we know about Reels, Instagram’s new TikTok clone

 Reels is launching in more than 50 countries today, including in the United States, the United Kingdom, France, Germany, India, Japan, Australia, and Brazil.

-How’s the roll-out looking so far?
+How’s the rollout looking so far?

 It’s looking suspicious.
-Observers have pointed out the convenient timing of Reels’ launch, which is occurring amid a torrent of negative press for its predecessor-and-rival TikTok.
-Last month, India banned TikTok over concerns that the company could share user data with the Chinese government, and a number of countries are currently considering following suit, including the U.S., Japan, and Australia (all countries where Reels debuts today).
+Observers have pointed out the convenient timing of Reels’s launch, which is occurring during a torrent of negative press for its predecessor-and-rival TikTok.
+Last month, India banned TikTok over concerns that the company could share user data with the Chinese government, and a number of countries are currently considering following suit, including the U.S., Japan, and Australia (all of these are countries where Reels debuts today).
 In the U.S., President Trump has been threatening a TikTok ban for weeks now.

-Reels’ launch also comes on the heels of a Capitol Hill hearing that interrogated four U.S. tech CEOs—including Mark Zuckerberg of Instagram’s parent company, Facebook—on their companies’ anti-competitive practices.
+Reels’s launch also comes on the heels of a Capitol Hill hearing that interrogated four U.S. tech CEOs—including Mark Zuckerberg of Instagram’s parent, Facebook—on their companies’ anticompetitive practices.
+Members of Congress noted that Facebook has, in the past, unfairly leveraged its vast user base to transition consumers into new, competitive ventures—as was the case with Instagram’s Stories, which copied functions from Snapchat, and then surpassed it within a matter of months.

-Members of Congress noted that Facebook has, in the past, unfairly leveraged its immense user base to transition consumers into new, competitive ventures—as was the case with Instagram’s Stories, which copied functions from Snapchat, and then surpassed it within a matter of months.
 Reels—which, like Stories, is housed within the already massive Instagram app—could prove another example of that.

 What’s TikTok saying about this?

-TikTok’s parent ByteDance released a statement Sunday stating that it has faced “all kinds of complex and unimaginable difficulties,” including the “plagiarism and smear of competitor Facebook.”
+TikTok’s parent, ByteDance, released a statement Sunday stating that it has faced “all kinds of complex and unimaginable difficulties,” including the “plagiarism and smear of competitor Facebook.”

 And in a statement last Wednesday, TikTok CEO Kevin Mayer took jabs at both Reels and Facebook’s failed standalone app Lasso, which he called “copycat” products.